-The EARSL for PERF C for the measurement period ending June 30, 2019 is 3.8 years, which was obtained by dividing the total service years of 530,470 (the sum of remaining service lifetimes of the active employees) by 140,593 (the total number of participants: active, inactive, and retired).
-Note that inactive employees and retirees have remaining service lifetimes equal to 0.
-Also note that total future service is based on the members' probability of decrementing due to an event other than receiving a cash refund.
+The EARSL for PERF C for the measurement period ending June 30, 2020 is 3.8 years, which was obtained by dividing the total service years of 548,581 (the sum of remaining service lifetimes of the active employees) by 145,663 (the total number of participants: active, inactive, and retired) in PERF C. Inactive employees and retirees have remaining service lifetimes equal to 0.
+Total future service is based on the members' probability of decrementing due to an event other than receiving a cash refund.